 Students are able to visit relatives or family friends within city limits.
 The visit must be scheduled during the student's free time when there are no activities planned.
 The student must return to the dorm by curfew.
-In addition, the parent or guardian must send written permission to the Summer Term High School Programs office via email to firstname.lastname@example.org at least 48 hours before the student is planning to leave campus.
+In addition, the parent or guardian must send written permission to the Summer Term High School Programs office via email to email@example.com at least 48 hours before the student is planning to leave campus.
 The letter should include details about the visit, including when the student plans to leave campus, who the student will be visiting, the location of the visit, and the time the student will return to campus.
-If it is an overnight visit, the student's parent or guardian must complete the Overnight Leave Request form and submit it to the office at least 48 hours in advance.
 A student is authorized to leave once our office sends the student's parent or guardian a confirmation email.

 - What is the schedule of activities for the RISE program?

-You can see a sample schedule of activities on the Schedule of Events page.
+You can see a sample schedule of activities on the Schedule of Social Events page.